jackeen/jackeen.github.io/README.md

-# Website group project
+# The web game demonstrate

-> the last group project
+> This project is for assignment and fun

 The github alive page is here: [https://jackeen.github.io/](https://jackeen.github.io/)

-## Including two homeworks and its documents

-1. booking system
-2. child game